 For the module, you have to specify an OSC Address.

 It can be entered manually, but you can also use the Learn function.
 Turn On Learn

 then move/press a fader/button on your OSC controlling device.
-The address will be filled automatically.
+The address will be filled in automatically.

 OSC messages can contain any number of arguments of various types.
 To handle any general case use the OSC Method module.

-To acess the second argument enter 2 into the Key property (please pay attention for not entering the number into the Index property which is incorrect in this case).
+To access the second argument enter 2 into the Key property (please pay attention for not entering the number into the Index property which is incorrect in this case).

 You can access the other arguments similarly.